mspnp/aks-baseline/03-networking.md

 1. Create two hubs, and two spokes that will be home to the AKS clusters and its adjacent resources and then enroll the spokes into the hubs.

-   > :book: The networking had created two generic hubs awaiting for customers to join.
+   > :book: The networking team had created two generic hubs awaiting for customers to join.
 They receive a request from an app team in business unit (BU) 0001.
 This is for the creation of network spokes to house their new AKS-based application (Internally know as Application ID: A0042).
 The network team talks with the app team to understand their requirements and aligns those needs with Microsoft's best practices for a secure AKS cluster deployment.
-As part of the non-functional requirements, the app team mentions they need to run 2 separated infrastructure instances of the same application from two different regions, so they can increase the availability.
-The networking team realizes they are going to need two different spokes to fullfil the app team's desire.
+As part of the non-functional requirements, the app team mentions they need to run two separate infrastructure instances of the same application from two different regions, so they can increase the availability.
+The networking team realizes they are going to need two different spokes to fulfil the app team's requirements.
 They capture those specific requirements and deploy the spokes (`BU0001A0042-03` and `BU0001A0042-04`), aligning to those specs, and connecting it to the corresponding regional hub.
    >
    > The networking team has decided that `10.200.[0-9].0` will be where all regional hubs are homed on their organization's network space.
 The `eastus2` and `westus2` hubs (created below) will be `10.200.3.0/24` and `10.200.4.0/24` respectively.
    >